-Profile-averaged properties were calculated to emphasize the factors that controlled differences between soils at scales larger than the soil horizon to highlight variation across the landscape (Table 5).
-This calculation introduced errors associated with highly uncertain estimates of gravel and bulk density (see values in Suppl.
-Table 1), but as these errors are identical for the elements being compared (e.g. profile-averaged concentrations), the profiles being compared should share systematic biases (i.e. similar operator error).
+as these errors are identical for the elements being compared (e.g., profile-averaged concentrations), the profiles being compared should share systematic biases (i.e., similar operator error).
 The calculation of total profile C inventories (Table 5) are included to demonstrate the importance of these factors in understanding profile-scale C storage and dynamics.
-For example, the nephelinite soil had the highest C concentrations (averaging 3.8 %C for the whole profile) but was estimated to have 80-90% gravel (Supplemental Table 1), so the estimated C inventory (1.1 kg C m-2) is not the highest when compared to other soils (which ranged from a low of 0.6 kg C m-2 in the dry granite soils to 11.4 kg C m-2 in the black basalt soils).
-Thus it should be remembered that the relationships derived here are for the <2-mm component of soil.
+For example, the nephelinite soil had the highest C concentrations (averaging 3.8 %C for the whole profile) but was estimated to have 80-90 % gravel (Table S1), so the estimated C inventory (1.1 kg C m-2) is not the highest when compared to other soils (which ranged from a low of 0.6 kg C m-2 in the dry granite soils to 11.4 kg C m-2 in the black basalt soils).
+Thus, it should be remembered that the relationships derived here are for the <2 mm component of soil.

-Mass-weighted mean profile %C{organic} correlated significantly with mineral CEC (i.e. CEC corrected for organic matter contribution), and bulk Fe oxyhydroxides determined from Fe(d)-Fe(o) (Figure 6 and Suppl.
-Table 2).
-Together, bulk Fe oxyhydroxides and non-organic CEC explained most of the variation in carbon inventory across all soils.
-We found a significant relationship between the amount of smectite (determined as the % of mass in the clay-sized XRD fraction times the fraction of that mass that was quantified by XRD as smectite minerals) and the mean TT (Figure 6); total clay-sized XRD fraction and the fraction of smectite each also correlated individually with the horizon averaged bulk 14C, but not as well as their product (see complete correlation matrix in Supplemental material, Table 2).
-The only highly significant correlation for bulk profile 13C was with 14C (Figure 6), though less significant correlations were found between 13C and average clay content, and pH and CEC (Suppl.
-Table 2).
+Mass-weighted mean profile %Corganic correlated significantly with mineral CEC (i.e., CEC corrected for organic matter contribution), and bulk Fe oxyhydroxides determined from Fe(d) to Fe(o) (Fig. 6 and Table S2).
+Together, bulk Fe oxyhydroxides and nonorganic CEC explained most of the variation in carbon inventory across all soils.
+We found a significant relationship between the amount of smectite (determined as the % of mass in the clay-sized XRD fraction times the fraction of that mass that was quantified by XRD as smec-